rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I have noticed some pragmatists (not all!) arrive at conclusions too soon.
 E.g. “ABC PL is no good, each time I try it I get (this) negative experience”, "Our issues are caused by the technology we use", etc.  This is often confounding correlation with causation and is bad empirical reasoning.
 These statements are better justified if there is more than the observations to support them.

+Probably, the most important pragmatic difference is:

+> &emsp; _Bug means observed malfunction to an empirical pragmatist_
+> &emsp; _Bug means a logical flaw to a formal theorist_

+In empirical science, rare it tricky.
+Rare can escape the empirical process.
+The term "outlier" is used in statistics, outliers are often removed from analysis.
+The term "zebra" is used by medical doctors, "zebras" are hard to figure out, rare cases.
+When dealing with real world we say:

+> &emsp; _"the exception that proves the rule"_
+> &emsp; In formal reasoning _exceptions disprove the rule._

+In software engineering, _exceptional, rare events_ often stop being rare (e.g. when data changes or usage changes expose it).
+The stricter (one that considers rare cases) approach to software design is a useful contribution.
+I have witnessed many cases where a programmer made a decision that a certain scenario is very unlikely and acted on that decision by cutting corners in the code.
+In my experience, this approach ends up being very costly.
+However, I am not convinced that cutting corners is unique to either mindset.
+A pragmatist may think "this is so unlikely, who cares".
+The rare case could be outside of the theoretical model that a theorist is considering (e.g. error information in a bunch of FP code).
+However, cutting corners in formal reasoning is not a thing.

 _side_note_start
 Theoretical and practical mindsets are antipodes of programming.
 Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
 You can't wear both at the same time, you would look ridiculous.
 I started making a conscious effort to understand which hat I have on.